Hand injuries are one of the most common orthopedic injuries. There is a broad spectrum of patterns of injuries by the hand.

 Vertical Fracture In Middle Phalanx of Second Ray of Hand

 Xray of Hand Of 19 years old boy who had this injury due to fall of brick over the hand.
-He has middle phalanx of index finger [second ray] vertically split due to the impact
+He has a fracture middle phalanx of index finger [second ray] vertically split due to the impact

 He was treated with conservative treatment.